 Amazon made a group profit before tax of $934 million that year.
 Its total current tax bill – the bill it knows it will actually pay – in that year was $153 million, giving it an effective current tax rate of 16.4 per cent.
 Of its total sales of $48,077 million $21,372 million were in Europe.
 Assuming this profit can be divided in proportion (and there is no reason to think otherwise), European profits would have been $415 million.
 The total Amazon tax bill outside the US was $52 million.
 That means a possible current tax rate in Europe of 12.5 per cent, way below the UK rate for 2011 of about 26.5 per cent.
 It is also, of course, way below the US rate of 35 per cent.

-It seems that Luxembourg does for Amazon just what Bermuda does for Google and the Netherlands and Switzerland do for Starbucks.
-And remember, such tax havens not only deny the UK money, they also keep the money out of the USA and so away from the company’s shareholders.
+It seems that Luxembourg provides Amazon with a low tax trading location just as Bermuda does for Google and the Netherlands and Switzerland do for Starbucks.
+And remember, such tax havens not only deny the UK money, they also keep the money out of the USA and so its tax system too.

 And what about Google?
 Jess Drucker of Bloomberg, working at least in part with me, provides the clearest explanation.
 As he noted in 2010, Google Ireland may make all that company’s sales into the UK but the profits do not stay in Ireland.
 Indeed, Google Ireland makes only a very small profit each year – €24.4 million on sales of €12.5 billion in 2011.
 This is because Google Ireland makes substantial royalty payments to another Irish company, Google Ireland Holdings.
 This company plays a trick possible in Irish law but not in the UK.
 Under Irish law a company is not resident in Ireland just because it is incorporated there; it is instead resident where its central management is located.
 In the case of Google Ireland Holdings Limited that is in Bermuda, where, according to Drucker, the directors are two attorneys and a manager at Conyers Dill & Pearman, a local law firm.